Nationwide review finds patchwork, ‘broken’ systems for resolving open records disputes

 A nationwide review of procedures by The Associated Press and CNHI News, timed to Sunshine Week, found that fewer than a third of states have offices that can resolve residents’ complaints by forcing agencies to turn over documents or comply with open meetings requirements.

-In most states, residents have just one meaningful option when they believe an agency is illegally withholding public information: to wage a legal battle.
+In most states, residents have just one meaningful option when they believe an agency is illegally withholding information, and that is to wage a legal battle.
 This system has a chilling effect, discouraging private citizens from finding out about everything from police investigations to how elected officials make decisions and spend taxpayer money.

 Alabama is one of these states.